 Now that you have an idea of what antivirus protection is, let’s break down what it does more specifically.

 What Does Antivirus Software Scan For?

 Antivirus software scans for a few things both on-demand and on-access.
 While an on-access scanner, or OAS, runs in the background of your device, an on-demand scanner, or ODS, only scans when you “demand” a scan manually or schedule scans in advance.
 But what exactly is the software scanning for, in the first place?

-- Malware: Malware is an umbrella term that covers a number of different types of cyber threats, including ransomware, adware, and spyware.
+Malware: Malware is an umbrella term that covers a number of different types of cyber threats, including ransomware, adware, and spyware.
 At its core, though, malware is designed to access people’s devices without their consent or awareness.
 Once they’ve gained access, malware is used to steal people’s personally identifiable information, which can be used for identity theft, or simply to mess with their settings.
 Malware can be in the form of computer worms, which are programs that duplicate themselves throughout a network to collapse it.
 Computer works can exist in email messages or attachments, which is why you should never click on unknown emails.
 There’s also trojans, malware that’s disguised as legitimate software, just like the Trojan horse, that lets hackers access and control devices, so antivirus can stop hackers.
 From there, the different types of malware break down as follows: